Understanding Assumable Mortgages

 If you end up borrowing from more than one lender to complete the mortgage assumption, be sure that each lender is informed of all loan activity for the home.
 Different lenders may require slightly different information so prepare ahead of time for varying requests during the financial evaluation process.

-Fortunately, a mortgage assumption generally moves quickly — sometimes in as little as 30 days.
 During this time, be sure to keep all of your documentation readily accessible so you can promptly answer any follow-up questions your lender should have.

 5) Sign on the Dotted Line

 Congratulations!
 The lender has approved your mortgage assumption.
 Now it’s time to finalize the paperwork.

 You and the seller will both sign a mortgage assumption agreement.
 (You can actually do this before you get the final decision in order to save time, but make sure it’s contingent on the lender’s approval.)

 You may also be asked to sign a document releasing the seller’s liability on the mortgage.
 This protects them from being held responsible for any part of the loan moving forward.